Springtime in Connecticut always sneaks up on you.

 As its name implies, this 91-acre garden is known for its trees, including a lovely dogwood display in the spring.
 As one of the loveliest outdoor places to visit in CT in spring, you can enjoy strolling the grounds just as the gardens are coming to life.

 Wildflower meadows, boardwalks, and woodland walking trails make for an interesting day at one of the best nature spots in Connecticut.

-An afternoon meander is an opportunity for you to relax, enjoy some fresh air and see what other wonders Mother Nature offers during this cheering change of the seasons.
+An afternoon meander through the Bartlett Arboretum & Gardens is an opportunity for you to relax, enjoy some fresh air and see what other wonders Mother Nature offers during this cheering change of the seasons.

 Cricket Hill Garden, Thomaston